Pure Collagen vs Complete Collagen

 The purity and optimal protein ratio have been tested in an independent laboratory.
 We don't add anything to our Pure Collagen; it contains only one ingredient: pure beef collagen.

 Pure Collagen contains type I in particular.
-In addition to type I, Pure Collagen also contains small amounts of other collagen types, such as type III and type V.
+In addition to type I, Pure Collagen also contains small amounts of other collagen types, such as type III.

 Do you regularly eat the skin of a fish, say salmon?
 Or do you often eat drumsticks or otherwise the skin of chicken?
 Do you sometimes draw broth from fish, lamb or beef bones?
 Then Pure Collagen is a perfect choice for you.
 After all, you don't need a supplement that combines different collagen sources because you already do this yourself with your diet.